This article will help you:

 A/B Testing is a method of conducting controlled, randomized experiments with the goal of improving a website or application metric.
-With our AB Test View (available for Growth and Enterprise plans), Amplitude enables you to measure the impact of your experiments by seeing how each experiment group behaves in your application.
+With Amplitude's AB Test View (available for Growth and Enterprise plans), you can measure the impact of your experiments by comparing how each experiment group behaves in your application.

-The first step to reviewing the results of your experiments is instrumentation.
+Before you can do anything, however, you'll need to instrument your experiments.
 We recommend using user properties to associate a user with a given experiment variation.
-User properties reflect traits about the individual person using your app.
-User properties can be used to segment your analysis within the Amplitude platform (see the section below for an example).
+User properties reflect traits about each individual person using your product.
+Use them to segment your analysis in Amplitude Analytics.

 There are two main ways to update a user property:

 - How: User properties can be sent with each event via our SDKs or HTTP API.